 As you can see, increasing the clarity of your writing is not difficult, but it does take some effort.
 Using the six tactics outlined above will make your writing clearer.

-And don’t forget to use a plagiarism checker to make sure your writing is original.
+And don’t forget to use our text similarity checker to make sure your writing is original.